Read Now, The Himalayan Tsunami - a gritting new novel by Vidyut Rautela

+Backpacking Thailand is one of those experiences that every male & female traveler must have in their lifetime.
 Based on my own solo trips to Bangkok and other parts of Thailand, I compiled this travel guide to Thailand to help others Backpack Solo in Thailand.
-Also, this guide is almost equally useful even if you are traveling Thailand with friends or family.
+Also, this blog is almost equally useful even if you are traveling Thailand with friends or family.
 The point is the tips in this Thailand travel guide should appeal to all who are doing first time travel to Thailand.

 Stay with me, you’ll find this Thailand blog post to have tonnes of tips to help you plan your first trip to Thailand.

 Why visit Thailand?

 First things first, right?
 Why go to Thailand at all ?